gpriporski/adventurememos/README.md

 # Adventure Memos
-Node/Express app to share public or keep in private your adventures
+Node/Express app to share public or keep in private your adventures.
+Fully integrated Google Auth and complete comment system